takluyver/pynsist/doc/cfgfile.rst

    A list of importable package and module names to include in the installer.
    Specify only top-level packages, i.e. without a ``.`` in the name.

+.. describe:: pypi_wheels (optional)

+   A list of packages to download from PyPI, in the format ``name==version``.
+   These must be available as wheels; Pynsist will not try to download sdists or eggs.

+   .. versionadded:: 1.7

 .. describe:: files (optional)

    Extra files or directories to be installed with your application.